- Visualize and analyze existing data.

 Enable geodatabase functionality

-You might decide at some point that you need geodatabase functionality in your database, such as topology, networks, or versioned editing.
-You can create a geodatabase administrator user, and, while connected to the database as that user, you can enable a geodatabase in those databases in which it is supported.
+If you need geodatabase functionality in your database, such as topology, networks, or versioned editing, you can create a geodatabase administrator user, and, while connected to the database as that user, you can enable a geodatabase in those databases in which it is supported.
 This creates the system tables, types, procedures, and functions needed to use a geodatabase.

 Once you have enabled a geodatabase in the database, any new tables or feature classes you add through ArcGIS are automatically registered with the geodatabase.
 You can also register existing database tables with the geodatabase, or you can leave them unregistered and still access them through ArcGIS.